-For the purposes of compiling monetary and interest rates statistics data, financial corporations that are residents of the Republic of Macedonia are considered reporting units.
-They include the depository corporations, actually the National Bank of the Republic of Macedonia (the NBRM), the banks, the savings houses and other financial corporations, such as: the investment funds, pension funds, insurance companies, investment funds management companies and pension funds management companies.
+For the purposes of compiling data from monetary statistics and statistics of other financial corporations, financial corporations that are residents of the Republic of Macedonia are considered reporting units.
+They include depository corporations (National Bank of the Republic of Macedonia - NBRM, banks and savings houses) and other financial corporations (investment funds, pension funds, insurance companies, financial lease companies, financial companies, investment funds management companies and pension funds management companies).